The Ride

 25 Mile Ride – 9 am

-We have extended the aid station windows and the post-ride meal this year to accommodate all riders, but we strongly advise that all riders start as close to the posted times as possible to ensure access to all aid stations, food, and perks of the event, especially riders who expect to average less than 14 miles per hour for the ride.
+We strongly advise that all riders start as close to the posted times as possible to ensure access to all aid stations, food, and perks of the event, especially riders who expect to average less than 14 miles per hour for the ride.

 Be advised, there are several significant hills on the longer routes.
 No, it’s not like riding in the mountains, but it’s not flat either.